sandbox/sandbox.github.com/_posts/2015-09-04-making-a-nba-shot-chart-with-vega.md

 ]
 {% endhighlight %}

-This defines 4 signals to be used as data in the visual components.
-For example, the signal called `distStart`, listens to a stream of `mousedown` events on the `distGroup` visual component.
+This defines 4 signals to be used as data.
+The signal called `distStart`, listens to a stream of `mousedown` events on the `distGroup` visual component.
 From the events it calculates the horizontal position with an expression `eventX(scope)`.
 This horizontal position is then mapped to a data value by inverting the scale that positions a data value to a horizontal position.

 Now we can use `distStart` as a value in formulas, because it has a value in the data space lifted from the visual space.
 For example,